Table of Contents

 Riverside Trailhead – Temple of Sinawava (Stop #9): Gateway to The Narrows

-While most will add Angel’s Landing as their top trail to hike, I feel the Narrows is one that needs to be on everyone’s schedule.
+While most will add Angel’s Landing to their top trails to hike, I feel the Narrows is one that needs to be on everyone’s schedule.
 Shuttle Stop-9 will give you access to the Narrows.
-They sometimes refer the Temple of Sinawava to as The Riverside Walk.
-The trail is surrounded by the slowly encroaching walls of the canyon.
+They occasionally call The Riverside Walk the Temple of Sinawava.
+The slowly encroaching walls of the canyon surround the trail.
 It offers a small taste of the Narrows ahead.
 It begins at the Temple of Sinawava, at the far end of the normally accessible portion of Zion Canyon.
 The Riverside Trail is a paved, family-friendly path that meanders alongside the Virgin River.

-Large Cottonwood trees cover the trail all along the path, making for a comfortable shady walk.
-The sounds of the North Fork of the Virgin River create a wonderful ambiance, as you want to complement the trail.
-Water draining down the slot canyon walls provides nutriment for the hanging gardens along the sloped walls of the trail.
-At the end of the trail begins the Narrows hike, the slot canyon opens, inviting hikers to wade into the water.
-Spending time in the Narrows in Zion National Park gives you an entirely unique perspective of this park.
-For us, it was a surreal journey through the water-carved canyon.
-It gave us an unparalleled connection with the raw essence of Zion.
-The narrow slot canyon differs from any other hike experience.
-In our opinion, the Narrows is a must-do!
+At the end of the trail, the Narrows hike begins as the slot canyon opens up, inviting hikers to wade into the water.
+Spending time in the Narrows offers a truly unique perspective of Zion National Park.
+For us, it was a surreal journey through a water-carved canyon, creating an unparalleled connection to the raw essence of Zion.
+The narrow slot canyon offers a hiking experience unlike any other.
+In our opinion, the Narrows is an absolute must-do!

 Exploring Mount Carmel: The Hidden Gem on the Backside of Zion National Park